foss-for-synopsys-dwc-arc-processors/documentation/docs/toolchain/building-toolchains.md

 Unix-like environment, so it is often faster and easier to build toolchain on Linux, than do this on Windows using environments like Cygwin and MSYS.
-While those allow toolchain to be built on Windows natively this way is not officially supported and not recommended by Synopsys, due to severe performance penalty of those environments on build time and possible compatibility issue.
+While those allow toolchain to be built on Windows natively this way is not officially supported and not recommended by MIPS, due to severe performance penalty of those environments on build time and possible compatibility issue.

 Some limitations apply: